kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 ## Models

 Currently, I am building two models.
 The first one is focused on capabilities and range, and it includes an SMA connector to attach a 2.4GHz antenna.
 This increases the range significantly against the original dev board.
-The second one is focused on portability, and features a flat antenna in the back connected to the ESP32C3.
+The second one is focused on portability and features a flat antenna in the back connected to the ESP32C3.
 This increases substantially the range in comparison to the original dev board, which makes it an interesting option.

 <div display="grid" align="center">
   <img src="/images/flipper/voyagermini_black.jpg" width="40%"/>